Flutterwave/ravepay-nodejs/Readme.md

 ```

 ### ```.activate()```
-This page describes how to activate a subscription
+This page describes how to activate a subscription.

 ```javascript